 By closing the hair cuticles, ACV is known to help retain moisture, decrease frizz, add shine, increase softness, and help remove product build-up, which is said to help to go longer between washes.

-It unclogs the hair follicles, which may help with excess shedding, stimulates your scalp, helps with dandruff, helps soothe an itchy scalp and can treat scalp infections.
+It unclogs the hair follicles, which may help with excess shedding.
+It stimulates the scalp, helps with dandruff, soothes an itchy scalp, and can treat scalp infections.

 It is also believed that it can promote hair growth and prevent hair loss too.